-$\ensuremath{\left(2\right)}$ One member elected by and from the graduate students of the Faculty.
+One member elected by and from the graduate students of the Faculty.

-Three members elected by and from the undergraduates in the Science and Mathematics course (3970).
+Five members elected by and from the undergraduate students enrolled in courses conducted by the Board of Studies in Science and Mathematics.

 Australian Graduate School of Management Board of Studies